ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming_hardware_requirements.md

 - From dell consumer prices, we worked out that our baseline versus the SuperMuSR specifications was about 16% - with the differences being half the CPU cores and RAM.
 - The NDHes could be an option, but their chassis do not support NVME storage which is a Redpanda requirement.
 With a specification adjusted to allow this and a CPU upgraded to the lower bound of what is considered reasonable the SuperMuSR machines are +~60% more expensive.
 These were also out of stock on dell's website so may be about to be discontinued.
 - For HRPD-X, a single node will likely suffice.
-For SANDALS-II, it will not - performance tests showed that Repanda or Apache Kafka scale much more with multiple nodes.
-A single node was maxing out at ~350MB/s with kafka's built in `kafka-producer-perf-test.sh` (Exact arguments were ` ./kafka-producer-perf-test.sh --topic perf-test --record-size 1047576 --num-records 100000 --throughput -1 --print-metrics --producer-props linger.ms=50 batch.size=1048576 bootstrap.servers=localhost:9092`)
+For SANDALS-II, it will not - performance tests showed that Redpanda or Apache Kafka scale much more with multiple nodes.
+A single node was maxing out at `~350MB/s` with Kafka's built in `kafka-producer-perf-test.sh` (Exact arguments were ` ./kafka-producer-perf-test.sh --topic perf-test --record-size 1047576 --num-records 100000 --throughput -1 --print-metrics --producer-props linger.ms=50 batch.size=1048576 bootstrap.servers=localhost:9092`)